pypeit/PypeIt/doc/master_bias.rst

 This is written to disk as a multi-extension FITS file prefixed by MasterBias in the Masters/ folder.

-This is generally a simple combination of all input bias frames.
+This is generally a simple combination of all input bias frames oriented as the raw image read in by PypeIt.

 Inspecting
 ==========